A disabled parking space can be allocated outside your home due to a disability. There is no charge for this service.

 - require physical assistance from the driver of the vehicle, and that they are the only person available to assist you.
 The driver must also live at the same address as you.

-- be sufficiently disabled to require constant supervision by the driver of the vehicle.
+- You must be sufficiently disabled to need constant supervision by the driver of the vehicle.
 The driver of the vehicle should be the only person available to provide this supervision.

-- be aged 2 to 17 and meet either or both of the criteria above.
+- You must be aged 2 to 17 and meet either or both of the criteria above.

 Applications will not be considered for visitors or carers, taxis, hospital drivers, dial-a-ride or others for the purpose of picking up or setting down passengers.
 There are separate provisions to help carers who need to park in a controlled parking zone.
 For more information see parking permits for businesses and healthcare professionals.